salmonb/webfx/.github/README.md

 </div>

-## Games demos
+## Games - demos

-These existing open-source games have been ported to WebFX (authors & links to original games below).
+These open-source games have been ported to WebFX (authors & links to original games below).

 <div align="center">
 <table>